how to make a calculator 3

 I add ZeroDivisionError to the list of Exceptions seen in

-test_calculator.py58# Exceptions seen 59# AssertionError 60# NameError 61# AttributeError 62# TypeError 63# ZeroDivisionErrorI add an exception handler to the
+test_calculator.py58# Exceptions seen 59# AssertionError 60# NameError 61# AttributeError 62# TypeError 63# ZeroDivisionErrorI use the Explorer to open

 dividefunction9def divide(first_input, second_input): 10 try: 11 return first_input / second_input 12 except ZeroDivisionError: 13 return 'brmph?!
 I cannot divide by 0.
 Try again...'the test passes.